georgeolee/p-widge/README.md

 ##### Find the app [here](https://georgelee.space/p-widge/build)!

-A lightweight scratch pad for sketching out 2D particle effects.
-It runs in the browser and provides a standalone particle system with adjustable settings and support for user-defined textures.
+A browser app that provides a standalone particle system with adjustable settings and support for user-defined textures.
+Conceived of as a way for artists on a game jam team to design particle effects while sidestepping the speed bumps and technical hurdles of configuring a system in-engine.

-This app came about after working on game jams with friends of very different artistic and technical backgrounds.
-It aims to lower the technical barrier to entry for artists by removing speed bumps like software installation, compilation, and component setup from the initial design process.

-Note that this is intended as a sketch pad of sorts, and doesn't actually export to any particular game engine.
-However, all the features available here should be replicable in (and eclipsed by) any fully-featured particle system.
+Note that this is only a sketch pad of sorts, and effects will still need to be implemented afterwards for a given game engine.
+The intention here is to allow a degree of separation between the visual design of an effect and its implementation.

 ![p-widge-capture-compressed](https://user-images.githubusercontent.com/62530485/168943659-f6b1b4af-eeda-4458-af29-904f153f8974.gif)